couchrest/couchrest_model/README.md

 ## Properties

-A property is the definition of an attribute, it describes what the attribute is called, how it should be type casted, if at all, and other options such as the default value.
-These replace your typical `add_column` methods typically found in migrations.
+A property is the definition of an attribute, it describes what the attribute is called, how it should be type casted and other options such as the default value.
+These replace your typical `add_column` methods typically found in relational database migrations.

-By default only attributes with a property definition will be stored in CouchRest Model, as opposed to a normal CouchRest Document which will store everything.
-This however can be disabled using the `allow_dynamic_properties` configuration option either for all of CouchRest Model, or for specific models.
-See the configuration section for more details.

-In its simplest form, a property will only create a getter and setter passing all attribute data directly to the database.
-Assuming the attribute provided responds to `to_json`, there will not be any problems saving it, but when loading the data back it will either be a string, number, array, or hash:
+Attributes with a property definition will have setter and getter methods defined for them.
+Any other attibute you'd like to set can be done using the regular CouchRest Document, in the same way you'd update a Hash.

+Properties allow for type casting.
+Simply provide a Class along with the property definition and CouchRest Model will convert any value provided to the property into a new instance of the Class.

+Here are a few examples of the way properties are used:

     class Cat < CouchRest::Model::Base
       property :name